clarivate/wos_reviewer_recognition_plugin_ojs_old/README.md

 - ZipArchive support for PHP.

 ### Installation
+Generally, this plugin should be available for the supported versions in OJS's plugin gallery.
+However, it can also be installed manually if needed.

 To install the plugin:
  - Download the `tar.gz` plugin file from https://github.com/clarivate/wos_reviewer_recognition_plugin_ojs_old/releases
  - On your OJS site go to Settings > Website > Plugins > Upload a New Plugin, select the file you downloaded and click "Save"